uladkaminski/aws-cdk-v2-samples/README.md

 - `s3_bucket`: cdk project to create a private versioned S3 bucket and another one with fully public read policies.
 - `dynamo_db`: cdk project to create a DynamoDB table.
-- `lambda`: cdk project to create a Lambda function.
+- `lambda`: cdk project to create a Lambda function with cloudwatch alarm.

 ## Contribution